battlesnake/mark_kicad_plugins/README.md

 arsed wasting time fighting with the disappointing mess that is text-format (e.g. YAML/JSON/XML) serialisation in Python, combined with 3rd-party dependency issues relating to how Kicad provides its own Python environment.
-GUI development in Python is also a stone-age pain in the arse compared to the likes of Delphi or C# 10-20 years ago.